IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 - apply and view apply log
 - attention
   - this assumes that the cluster will be created in the same private vlan
-  - if for any reason it is not this case, the cluster deployment will fail, you can destroy and apply again
+  - if for any reason it is not this case, the cluster deployment might fail, you can shrink/destroy and apply again
 - (optional) to gain more control of the cluster
   - use softlayer web GUI
   - use bluemix cli
     - bluemix sl vs list
+  - login to softlayer resource directly
     - tail -f /root/log_deploy_product
 - normally you should wait 10 minutes before accessing the web GUI